SeeedDocument/Seeed-WiKi/docs/Grove-Temperature_Sensor_V1.2.md

 - Seeeduino v4.2

-Seeeduino V4.2 is fully compatible with Arduino.

-If this is your first time using Arduino, Please put hand on here to start your Arduino journey.
+Seeeduino V4.2 is fully compatible with Arduino.If this is your first time using Arduino, Please refer to [here](http://wiki.seeedstudio.com/wiki/Getting_Started_with_Seeeduino) to start your Arduino journey.

-**Connecting hardware**
+**Hardware Connection**

-Just connect Grove - Temperature Sensor into A5 connector of Seeeduino v4.2 As shown below:
+Just connect Grove - Temperature Sensor into A5 connector of Seeeduino v4.2 as shown below:

 ![](https://github.com/SeeedDocument/Grove-Temperature_Sensor_V1.2/raw/master/img/Grove_Temperature_Sensor_Hw_connect.jpg)